European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 .. warning::

-	When writing composite devices make yourself aware if the hardware enforces some time of protection from misconfiguration or not.
-In the latter case, consider not re-implementing safety features already present on the device you compose upon, but delegate the decision of whether a command is same to execute to them.
+	When writing composite devices make yourself aware if the hardware enforces some type of protection from misconfiguration or not.
+In the latter case, consider not re-implementing safety features already present on the device you compose upon, but delegate the decision of whether a command is safe to execute to them.

 .. note::

-	Before implementing a new composite device to check whether a similar task has been taken care of before, and may be adaptable to your needs.
+	Before implementing a new composite device check whether a similar task has been taken care of before, and may be adaptable to your needs.